Barcelona owes much of its architectural charm to one man, Antoni Gaudí.

 Are you ready to explore the magical world of Antoni Gaudí?

 Note: This article contains affiliate links.
 In case you purchase something through one of these links, we may receive a small commission at no extra cost for you.
 Thank you for helping us keep creating the free content on this website!

 The imposing Sagrada Familia tops the list of the best Gaudi buildings in Barcelona.
 The unique UNESCO Heritage Site attracts close to 3,000,000 visitors yearly.
 However, don’t make the mistake to just marvel at its staggering exterior.

 Get a ticket and explore Sagrada Familia’s astounding interior.
-There, you’ll find the true genius of Gaudí.
-The amount of detail on every single thing – from stained glass through columns to altars – is otherworldly.
+Inside, you’ll find the true genius of Gaudí.
+The amount of detail he put into everything – from stained glass windows through columns to altars – is otherworldly.

 If you have time, go to the top, too.
 The roof is equally breathtaking.

 Tip: To learn all you need to know about the most recognizable Barcelona landmark, we recommend this guided tour which includes a skip-the-line entry ticket.